 MEDIA ADVISORY: Tropical Storm Isaias Update

 AKRON, Ohio, Aug.
-9, 2020 /PRNewswire/ -- FirstEnergy Corp.
+10, 2020 /PRNewswire/ -- FirstEnergy Corp.
 (NYSE: FE) utilities continue restoration efforts for customers of Jersey Central Power & Light (JCP&L) who lost power as a result of Tropical Storm Isaias.
-Service has been restored to more than 769,500 JCP&L customers – more than 97% of the 788,000 customers impacted by the storm.
+Service has been restored to more than 785,200 JCP&L customers – more than 99% of the 788,000 customers impacted by the storm.
+All customers in both the Northern and Central Regions are expected to be restored by midnight tonight.

-More than 9,000 utility personnel from JCP&L, other FirstEnergy companies, and partner utilities from electric industry mutual assistance organizations continue working around the clock to restore power to about 18,500 JCP&L customers who remain without power.
-Utility crews have replaced more than 200,000 feet of wire, repaired or replaced more than 500 poles and 2,200 crossarms, and worked through more than 700 closed roads to repair service.

 If your neighbor's power is on and yours is not, the problem may be isolated to your individual service.
 Customers who are without power are encouraged to call 1-888-LIGHTSS (1-888-544-4877) to report their outage or click the "Report Outage" link on www.firstenergycorp.com.
 Customers can also use two-way text messaging to report outages, request updates on restoration efforts, and make other inquiries about their electric accounts.
 More information about these communications tools is available online at www.firstenergycorp.com/connect.